cuplsensor/cuplcodec/README.md

-# PSCodec
+# wscodec
-Plotsensor Encoder and Decoder
+Websensor Encoder and Decoder